 Most people come into advocacy on behalf of a loved one themselves.
 Advocates can work within the city or county level, at the state level, or even on the federal level in Washington, DC.
 All advocating requires an investment of time and resources as well as a determination to succeed.
-This volunteering opportunity is a great way to affect policy and services offered to those living with psychosis and feel empowered in a system fraught with missteps and uncoordinated care.
+This volunteering opportunity is a great way to affect policy and services offered to those living with psychosis spectrum disorders and feel empowered in a system fraught with missteps and uncoordinated care.

 Anyone with time to spare!
 Increasing awareness and reducing discrimination are goals you can work on without spending money or traveling.
 Advocacy includes making calls and writing letters to legislators to ask for reform or telling your own brain illness story.
 Schizophrenia & Psychosis Action Alliance offers many advocacy opportunities.